k-rishabh/donkey-car-RL/README.md

 ```
 python "filename" --sim "SIM_PATH" --test --gui
 ```
-Default configuration is training mode, to run the file on test mode add argument --test and visualize in using GUI add argument --gui
+Default configuration is training mode, to run the file on test mode add argument --test and visualize it using GUI add argument --gui

 ## Algorithm Implementation